-- 1. In your EJB, servlet, or JWS code, invoke the Web Service operation as if it were not configured for message-level security.
-Specifically, do not create a CredentialProvider object that contains username or X.509 tokens, and do not use the TrustManager core security API to validate the certificate from the WebLogic Server hosting the secure Web Service.
-The reason you should not use these APIs in your client code is that the Web Services runtime will perform this work for you. - 2.
+- In your EJB, servlet, or JWS code, invoke the Web service operation as if it were not configured for message-level security.
+Specifically, do not create a CredentialProvider object that contains username or X.509 tokens, and do not use the TrustManager core security API to validate the certificate from the WebLogic Server hosting the secure Web service.
+The reason you should not use these APIs in your client code is that the Web services runtime will perform this work for you. - 2.
 Using the Administration Console, configure the required credential mapping providers of the core security of the WebLogic Server instance that hosts your client application.
-The list of required credential mapper providers depends on the policy file that is attached to the Web Service you are invoking.
+The list of required credential mapper providers depends on the policy file that is attached to the Web service you are invoking.
 Typically, you must configure the credential mapper providers for both username/password and X.509 certificates.
-See "Valid Class Names and Token Types for Credential Provider" on page 2-41 for the possible values.
+See Section 2.13, "Valid Class Names and Token Types for Credential Provider" for the possible values.